 But now we were both sixteen and starting our first year of high school.
 "You know things are going to be good this year," Hunter said.

 "Yeah, for you," I said, smiling as I put both our backpacks together.

 "Did you happen to get more highlighters?"
 He asked me.

 "Yes Hunter, I got you pink ones."
 I giggled.

-"Very funny."
+"Very funny, but I'm not scared of pink."
 He said.
 "Come on bubbles, I'm tired.
 Let's get to bed we have to be up at six a.m."
 Hunter wined.
 I just shook my head at him as he removed his shirt and crawled under the covers.
 I have to admit, that even with his home life being as bad as it was, he was a very bright and outgoing person.
 He kept good grades and promised he was going to make something of himself.
 I was always very proud of him.
+I also became his biggest fan.
 I crawled into bed next to him and fell asleep.

 The next morning, we were up and ready to go.
 I picked out a simple blue sundress with a pink sweater and I pulled my hair into a braid.
 Hunter dressed in his usual black torn jeans and a tightly fitted tee-shirt.
 He looked good.
 I just felt invisible next to him.
 Don't get me wrong.
 I liked it better that way.
 "Damn bubbles, your hair is getting long.
 When are you going to finally cut it?"
 Hunter said.

 "Your crazy, I've not cut my hair since third grade.
 There's no way I'm cutting it now."
 I hollered at him.